aayla-secura/mixnmatchttp/README.md

 it can be tampered with by a malicious user.
 Two common examples are:
-  * Open redirect: A vulnerable page may redirect the user based on a URL parameter, which is normally set by another page on the app; e.g. `/admin` send an unauthenticated user to `/login?returnURL=%2fadmin` and `/login` trusts the `redirectURL` parameter.
+  * Open redirect: A vulnerable page may redirect the user based on a URL parameter, which is normally set by another page on the app; e.g. `/admin` sends an unauthenticated user to `/login?returnURL=%2fadmin` and `/login` trusts the `redirectURL` parameter.
 A successful login may also append secret authentication tokens to the URL it redirects to as is often done in OpenID and OAuth implementations.
-  * Web cache poisoning: A web application is hidden behind a caching proxy and dynamically updates all links on it to point to the domain name in the `X-Forwarded-Host` header, which is normally set by the proxy and not checked.
+  * Web cache poisoning: A web application is hidden behind a caching proxy and dynamically updates all links on it to point to the domain name given in the `X-Forwarded-Host` header, which is normally set by the proxy and not checked.
 The proxy may erroneously serve cached content with a malicious attacker-supplied `X-Forwarded-Host` to other victim users.

 `demos/evil_proxy/vuln.html` is a simple example of a vulnerable page which takes the path of a caching endpoint (e.g. `/cache`) from a URL parameter without validating it.
-It then asks the caching endpoint for a new random token, which should be kept secret, and submits to it sensitive data available only to the user viewing the page.
+It then generates a new random token, which represents a secret unguessable token, and caches sensitive data available only to the user viewing the page (`/secret/secret.txt` requiring a cookie) using the token as a name.

 #### Running the server